-Competing Teams Highlights Score Status Include winning and losing pitcher and outstanding batting or pitching performances Please give first name, last name, and school of each player mentioned.
-Inning -Greenville -Your comments will be viewed by many people Last updated at 7:04:12 pn keep them accurate and professional MANAGERS: Be sure to enter scores next to the correct name Baseball and softball scores are prone to being reverse Flip the home and away teams Click the button to flip the teams when doing live updates.
-Score is NOT final FINAL Score Your update will appear in the IHSA ScoreZone area within 60 second: Unusual Circumstances If applicable, choose an option and give an explanation with information about the make-up date and site.
-Then click the (none) O postponed "FINAL" button (if forfeited) or the "NOT FINAL" button suspended C forfeited C rain delay C lightning delay -O other delay coreZone Repor
+How to Submit Include winning and losing pitcher and outstanding batting or pitching performances ScoreZone Final Scores 1.
+Log on to the IHSA Schools Center using 7 your Login ID and password (www.ihsa.org). our comments will be viewed by many people Last updated at 7:04:12 pn Look for the "IHSA State Series Hosting & keep them accurate and professional MANAGERS: Be sure to enter scores next to the correct name ScoreZone" icon.
+Click on the "ScoreZone" Baseball and softball scores are prone to being reverse Flip the home and away teams Click the button to flip the teams when doing live updates. link.
+You will be shown a list of state series Score is NOT final contests hosted by your school.
+3. Find the game you want and click on "Edit".
+4. Fill out the score and other appropriate infor-If applicable, choose an option and give an explanation with information about the make-up date and site.
+Then click the mation and click the button labeled "FINAL" C postponed "FINAL" button (if forfeited) or the "NOT FINAL" button to submit.
+Please note: Your score must be submitted 7 online.
+It will appear on the ScoreZone page